Sinusitis: Signs and symptoms

-Acute sinusitis can present as facial pain and tenderness that may worsen on standing up or bending over, headache, cough, bad breath, nasal congestion, ear pain, ear pressure or nasal discharge that is usually green in color, and may contain pus or blood.Dental pain can also occur.
+Acute sinusitis can present as facial pain and tenderness that may worsen on standing up or bending over, headache, cough, bad breath, nasal congestion, ear pain, ear pressure or nasal discharge that is usually green in color, and may contain pus or blood.
+Dental pain can also occur.
 A way to distinguish between toothache and sinusitis is that sinusitis-related pain is usually worsened by tilting the head forward or performing the Valsalva maneuver.

 Chronic sinusitis presents with more subtle symptoms of nasal obstruction, with less fever and pain.
 Symptoms include facial pain, headache, night-time coughing, an increase in previously minor or controlled asthma symptoms, general malaise, thick green or yellow nasal discharge, feeling of facial fullness or tightness that may worsen when bending over, dizziness, aching teeth, and bad breath.
 Often, chronic sinusitis can lead to anosmia, the loss of the sense of smell.

 A 2005 review suggested that most "sinus headaches" are migraines.
 The confusion occurs in part because migraine involves activation of the trigeminal nerves, which innervate both the sinus region and the meninges surrounding the brain.
 As a result, accurately determining the site from which the pain originates is difficult.
 People with migraines do not typically have the thick nasal discharge that is a common symptom of a sinus infection.

 By location

 The four paired paranasal sinuses are the frontal, ethmoidal, maxillary, and sphenoidal sinuses.
 The ethmoidal sinuses are further subdivided into anterior and posterior ethmoid sinuses, the division of which is defined as the basal lamella of the middle nasal concha.
-In addition to the severity of disease, discussed below, sinusitis can be classified by the sinus cavity it affects:
+In addition to the severity of disease, sinusitis can be classified by the sinus cavity it affects: